kngiang/cse-15l-lab-reports/lab1.md

 4. If you are using device with a Windows operating system, go to [Git for Windows](https://gitforwindows.org), otherwise skip to step 8
 5. Click the download button
 6. Open the Git .exe file and allow it to install
-7. Once Git is installed, go to [Setting up Git Bash](https://stackoverflow.com/questions/42606837/how-do-i-use-bash-on-windows-from-the-visual-studio-code-integrated-terminal/50527994#50527994) and follow the post's steps
+7. Once Git is installed, go to [Setting up Git Bash](https://stackoverflow.com/questions/42606837/how-do-i-use-bash-on-windows-from-the-visual-studio-code-integrated-terminal/50527994#50527994) and follow the steps in the post
 8. Open a new terminal with Ctrl or Command + \` OR going to the menu at the top of VSCode, clicking Terminal, and clicking New Terminal
 9. Go to [Account Lookup](https://sdacs.ucsd.edu/~icc/index.php) and get your course account username and reset its password to a new password
 10. Go back to VSCode and in the terminal, after the $ symbol, type `ssh` followed by your course account username; it should look something like this: